-Project Management methodology are not limited to just project managers and can be successfully used throughout the workplace by a broad range of employees.
+Project Management methodology is not limited to just project managers and can be successfully used throughout the workplace by a broad range of employees.
 From coordinators through to middle and senior levels of management, anyone who has ever been tasked with "getting the job done" can benefit from attending these workshops:

-The workshop incorporates principles from leading project management standards such as the PMBoK Guide and PRINCE2, and it also demonstrates that successful project management does not need sophisticated tools.
+The workshop incorporates principles from leading project management standards such as the PMBOK® Guide and PRINCE2, and it also demonstrates that successful project management does not need sophisticated tools.

 There is no prerequisite for this course.
 It functions as a stand-alone course.

 You will receive a course binder containing copies of presentation slides, case studies, templates, exercises, and suggested solutions.